UPPMAX/naiss_intro_python/docs/sessions/the_way_of_the_program.md

 Here we continue with
 [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html) chapter 1.
-In section 1.12, we'll do exercises 6.
+In section 1.12, we'll do exercise 6.
 For your convenience, the question is split into pieces and is copy-pasted below.